 Covering two floors, the exhibition demonstrates the sheer range of Rousseau’s oeuvre.
 Arranged in chronological order, the works on display demonstrate how Rousseau’s experiments cut across different techniques and formats.
 Open, receptive and explorative, Rousseau’s life’s work emerges as an extremely fruitful combination of fascination with nature and technical skill that helped formulate an entirely new vocabulary of expression within the landscape genre.

 An unruly artist

 The story of Rousseau’s career is of such stuff as myths are made on.
 Having been repeatedly met by chilly reception and rejections from the Paris Salon, Rousseau chose, in 1841, to entirely boycott this uppermost tier of the official art scene in France.
 A daring move that would usually have tripped up any artistic career.
 Yet things turned out differently for Rousseau.
 His absence became synonymous with the growing dissatisfaction with the Salon, and he was soon celebrated as “le Grand Refusé”.

-With political winds blowing in his favour, Rousseau was able to make a carefully staged comeback, casting him as a heroic martyr who not only conquered the art scene, but also won a seat on the Salon jury.
+With political winds blowing in his favour, Rousseau was able to make a carefully staged comeback.
+Casting him as a heroic martyr who not only conquered the art scene, but also won a seat on the Salon jury.
 Demand for his art rose rapidly soon afterwards – and did so at a time when the commercial art market began emerging in earnest.
-Soon his works were sold at dizzying prices, and far into the 20th century his artworks were among the most highly sought-after among museums and private collectors.
+Soon his works were sold at dizzying prices.
+Far into the 20th century his artworks were among the most highly sought-after among museums and private collectors.

 ”Théodore Rousseau.
 Unruly Nature” has been co-organized with the J. Paul Getty Museum in Los Angeles.